hashkat/hashkat/docs/keywords.md

 ####bin_spacing
 **(type: string)** The strings that can be used for the bin spacing variable are linear, quadratic, and cubic; other bin spaces can be implemented if necessary.
-If linear, the bins for grouping entities will be spaced based on the increment, if quadratic, the bins for grouping entities will be spaced based on the increment squared, and if cubic, the bins for grouping entities will be spaced based on the increment cubed.
+If linear, the bins for grouping agents will be spaced based on the increment, if quadratic, the bins for grouping agents will be spaced based on the increment squared, and if cubic, the bins for grouping agents will be spaced based on the increment cubed.

 ####min
-**(type: integer)** This variable sets the minimum threshold for grouping entities.
-If the entities have a value less than the minimum threshold, then no binning will occur.
+**(type: integer)** This variable sets the minimum threshold for grouping agents.
+If the agents have a value less than the minimum threshold, then no binning will occur.

 ####max
-**(type: integer)** This variable sets the maximum threshold for grouping entities.
-If the entities exceed the maximum value, they will be grouped in a bin where the threshold can not be exceeded.
+**(type: integer)** This variable sets the maximum threshold for grouping agents.
+If the agents exceed the maximum value, they will be grouped in a bin where the threshold can not be exceeded.

 ####increment
-**(type: integer)** This variable sets the separation between adjacent thresholds for grouping users.
+**(type: integer)** This variable sets the separation between adjacent thresholds for grouping agents.
 If bin spacing is linear, then the separation between bins is the increment, if quadratic, the separation between bins is the increment squared, if cubic, the separation between bins is the increment cubed.

 An example of linear thresholds is:

 thresholds: {bin spacing: linear, min: 10, max: 100, increment: 10}

-This will create thresholds 10, 20, 30,..., 100; the entities will be grouped according to these thresholds.
+This will create thresholds 10, 20, 30,..., 100; the agents will be grouped according to these thresholds.

 ####weights
 **(type: n/a)** This follows the same procedure as thresholds.
-Instead of defining the thresholds for grouping entities, it defines the probability of selecting one of the groups of entities.
+Instead of defining the thresholds for grouping agents, it defines the probability of selecting one of the groups of agents.

 ####tweet_observation
 **(type: n/a)** This denotes the section of the input file that provides the decay function for the retweet rates.
 Experimentally, the retweet rate for a tweet decays over time by approximately 1/t where t is the time in minutes.